 Oil on canvas and mixed media.

 President Abraham Lincoln's legacy is a complicated one.
-His entire presidency, from 1861-1865, was marked by civil war, along with the violence and division that accompanies it.
-He was and still is beloved by many for issuing the Emancipation Proclamation, on September 22, 1862, which freed more than 3.5 million enslaved African Americans.
-But not all Americans supported the end of slavery.
-This noble act may have eventually cost Lincoln his life.
+His entire presidency, from 1861-1865, was marked by civil war along with the violence and division that accompanies it.
+It was truly a civil war with all three groups - white settlers, African Americans and Natives - fighting on both sides of the war.
+Lincoln was and still is beloved by many for issuing the Emancipation Proclamation, on September 22, 1862, which freed more than 3.5 million enslaved African Americans.
+But not all Americans supported the end of slavery and this noble act may have eventually cost Lincoln his life.

 The sentencing of the condemned men did not following the rule of law.
 Rather than taking place in a court of law, the Native defendants were not allowed to offer any defense.
 An unauthorized military tribunal which lacked the lawful authority to try the Santee Sioux / Dakota had been hastily assembled.
 The tribunal was biased and the commander who ordered the commission trials lacked the authority to do so.
 Rather than an appellate court conducting the review, Lincoln, who at the time was the President of the US, reviewed the cases.
 Originally, 303 men had been sentenced to death, and President Lincoln commuted the sentence of 264 men, leaving 38 to be hanged.
 The last efforts of these 38 Dakota to prevent their tribes from starving and keep their ancestral land from being claimed by the US government had cost them their lives.